 Header Image Crispin Semmens via Creative Commons

-Bleary-eyed, as you stumble down the steps of an overnight train, your wheeled-suitcase catches a wheel and goes into a barrel roll.
+Bleary-eyed, you stumble down the steps of an overnight train.
+Suddenly your rollaboard suitcase catches a wheel and goes into a barrel roll.
 You feel your wrist begin to twist and with that first spark of pain, time slows…

 You’re presented with a set of discrete choices: